storj/storj/docs/blueprints/linux-setup.md

 - Red Hat-based (Fedora)
 - Arch Linux (Manjaro is on the rise according to [distrowatch](https://distrowatch.com/dwres.php?resource=popularity)).

-All these distributions are shipped with systemD as a service manager.
+All these distributions are shipped with systemd as a service manager.